DocumentationBook/SphinxDocumentation/research/tools/index.rst

    $ vizviewer [--port <number>] result.json

-The default port number is 9001.
+This command runs a web server with the default TCP port number 9001 to present the collected data.

-.. note:: You can stop the server after your browser renders the result, because the latter stores the loaded data and you can work with it offline.
+.. note:: You can stop the web server after your browser renders the result, because the latter stores the loaded data and you can work with it offline.

 A separate section :ref:`research_tools_analysis` in this document describes the use of the interactive viewer.